jack-bradshaw/AndroidUtilities/README.md

 - [Java Utilities](https://github.com/MatthewTamlin/JavaUtilities), licensed under the Apache 2.0 license.

 ## Compatibility
 This library is compatible with Android 11 and up.
-The last major update removed most of the classes in the testing package, as these were causing InvalidPackage warnings.
-The classes have been moved to [a separate library](https://github.com/MatthewTamlin/AndroidTestingTools).
+The last major update significantly breaks backwards compatibility.